Gemini Agent Guardrails with Veto

 Argument validation

 Validate function arguments against policies before execution.
-Block emails to external domains, restrict file paths, limit API endpoints.
+Block emails to external domains, restrict file paths to safe directories, enforce amount limits on financial operations.

 Grounding controls